RI-SE/smirk/docs/System Requirements Specification.md

 This document contains the system requirements for SMIRK – a pedestrian automatic emergency braking (PAEB) system that relies on machine learning (ML).
 SMIRK is an Advanced driver-assistance system (ADAS), intended to act as one of several systems supporting the driver in the dynamic driving task, i.e., all the real-time operational and tactical functions required to operate a vehicle in on-road traffic.

 ## 1.1 Purpose ##
 SMIRK assists the driver on country roads by performing emergency braking in the case of an imminent collision with a pedestrian.
-The level of automation offered by SMIRK corresponds to SAE Level 1 - Driver Assistance, i.e., “the driving mode-specific execution by a driver assistance system of either steering or acceleration/deceleration.
+The level of automation offered by SMIRK corresponds to SAE Level 1 - Driver Assistance, i.e., "the driving mode-specific execution by a driver assistance system of either steering or acceleration/deceleration."
 SMIRK is developed with a focus on evolvability, thus future versions might include steering and thus comply with SAE Level 2.

 This document provides the foundation for the SMIRK minimum viable product (MVP).